hammerill/Sand-Box2D/README.md

   cmake .. -DBUILD_WINDOWS=OFF -DBUILD_LINUX=ON
   make -j4
   ```
-4. Executable should appear, you can now launch this program:
+4. Executable should appear, you can now launch this game:
   ```bash
   ./Sand-Box2D
   ```